Future of Housing

-Just imagine, if a brand new home is built in only 48 to 72 hours for around for around $15,000.
+Just imagine, if a brand new home is built in only 48 to 72 hours for around $15,000.
 Hard to believe, but it is actually possible.
 An American firm, Apis Cor.
 Apis Cor is the first company to successfully develop a house by using 3D printing mobile technology.
 It took around 28 hours to complete the construction activity, which includes interior as well.
-It was a 450 square feet open plan studio-style home.
+It was a 450 square feet open-plan studio-style home.

 The future of housing might seem to be including SAM, which is a robot that lays bricks for the groundwork by executing a robotic construction.
-SAM can work six times faster than man as it is specially designed to operate collaboratively with a mason.
-Already trialled in the US, it is expected that SAM will be very soon introduced in the UK.
+SAM can work six times faster than men as it is specially designed to operate collaboratively with a mason.
+Already trialed in the US, it is expected that SAM will be very soon introduced in the UK.

 When compared with WW2 homes, the modern flat-pack homes are now much better designed.
-A German-based manufacturer Huf Haus is now pushing the introduction of property styled with shipping container.
+A German-based manufacturer Huf Haus is now pushing the introduction of property styled with shipping containers.

 As timber has found its way back into the housing industry, it can be said that even the type of materials used is advancing.
-With timber, the construction techniques are advancing, and it is now also used in construction of several sky-high towers.
-By teaming up with the University of Cambridge, Perkins+Will, an urban design specialist is developing River Beech Tower of entirely 80-storey structure.
+With timber, the construction techniques are advancing, and it is now also used in the construction of several sky-high towers.
+By teaming up with the University of Cambridge, Perkins+Will, an urban design specialist is developing the River Beech Tower of the entirely 80-story structure.